mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_packaging.rst

 .. warning::

-   There is some movement towards having Python deployable packages be configurable with :file:`pyproject.toml` as a default.
+   There is some movement towards having Python deployable packages configurable with :file:`pyproject.toml` as a default.
    However, in ROS2 and many other frameworks, the :file:`setup.py` approach using setuptools is ingrained.
-   So, we'll do that for these tutorials but it doesn't necessary mean it's the best approach.
+   So, we'll do that for these tutorials but it doesn't necessarily mean it's the best approach.

 Use a :code:`venv`